Updated on March 8th, 2025 by Felix Martinez

 A growing demand for disposable goods, productivity investments, mobile computing, an increase in the use of medical devices, and the production of lightweight/lean vehicles are all areas of growth for the company’s adhesive and coating sectors, and would add to the company’s top line.

-Nordson will keep making acquisitions where it can gain access to unique precision technologies and strengthen its competitive advantage.
+Nordson will keep making acquisitions to gain access to unique precision technologies and strengthen its competitive advantage.

 For example, in 2023 Nordson completed its acquisition of the ARAG Group.
-ARAG is a global market and innovation leader in the development, production and supply of precision control systems and smart fluid components for agricultural spraying.
+ARAG is a global market and innovation leader in developing, producing and supplying precision control systems and smart fluid components for agricultural spraying.

 Source: Investor Presentation